ghm0819/ERPoT/README.md

 Please cite the following paper if you use this project in your research:

-> H. Gao, Q. Qiu, H. Liu, D. Liang, C. Wang, and X. Zhang, "ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Based on Lightweight and Compact Polygon Maps," awaiting submission, 2024.
+> H. Gao, Q. Qiu, H. Liu, D. Liang, C. Wang, and X. Zhang, "ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Based on Lightweight and Compact Polygon Maps," arXiv preprint arXiv:2409.14723, 2024. [[paper]](https://arxiv.org/abs/2409.14723) [[video]](https://youtu.be/cseml5FrW1Q)